nathanpotter17/emcc-wasm/src/wasi/README.md

-## Welcome to the WASI section of the repository!
+# Welcome to the WASI / Rust section of the repository!

-This section of the repository contains the WebAssembly System Interface (WASI) examples and documentation.
+This section of the repository contains the WebAssembly System Interface (WASI) examples, Rust examples for WASM and WASI, and documentation on build processes.

-### Requirements
+## Requirements

 - emcc toolchain
   - cmake, ninja, make, gcc, g++, emcc, em++
 - wasmtime or wasmer
 - wat2wasm

-### Optional, but recommended
+## Optional, but recommended

 - rustc, cargo, wasm-pack, wasm-bindgen, wasm32 targets